Nondiscrimination & Ethics Training and Reporting Policies

 4) In accordance with the ADA, GB makes reasonable modifications as necessary to afford GB programs and services to students with disabilities.
 Modifications are not reasonable if they would result in a fundamental alteration, impose undue burdens on the School, its students or its staff or present a direct threat to health or safety.

 5) GB will make reasonable modifications to programs and services at the request of a disabled student’s parent/guardian.
-A request for modification made by a parent/guardian must be made to any GB Principal, Assistant Principal and/or GB’s ADA Compliance Officer.
+A request for modification made by a parent/guardian must be made to any GB Principal, Director and/or GB’s ADA Compliance Officer.
 Such request may be made orally or in writing.
 If a parent/guardian discusses a proposed reasonable modification with a teacher or assistant teacher, the teacher or assistant teacher is obligated to report the request to the Assistant Principal, Principal or GB’s ADA Compliance Officer, who will respond to the modification request.
 Parents are expected to cooperate in the modification process by promptly providing information reasonably requested by GB about the child’s condition, the condition’s duration and severity, the modifications necessary to permit the child to participate in GB’s programs and services, and a description of the circumstances in which GB should notify the parent/guardian of changes in a student’s condition or seek emergency medical attention.

 6) Nothing in the Policy is intended to cause GB to violate any provision of any state, local or municipal law.
 GB is entitled to refuse to enroll or disenroll a student in accordance with the provisions of the ADA, state, local or municipal law and the Policy as well as for reasons not related to the child’s abilities.